Why important to manage your blood pressure?

 - Improve your diet, more fruit and veg, more seafood, ‘omega-3’ fats, more nuts and seeds.
 Less salt and much less processed meats [31, 36].
 Usually, eat less!

 - So what do you do if your blood pressure (BP) is over 130/80 but under 140/90 mm Hg?
 The new USA expert review by the American College of Cardiology and 9 other USA professional heart health societies decided that people in this BP range have “stage 1 high blood pressure”.
 They are almost twice as likely to get heart and stroke diseases compared with others with a normal BP (120/80 mm Hg or less) .
 And are at higher risk of dementia later .
 So, this means you need to take action to reduce your BP and talk with your doctor/GP.

 5. Lifestyle changes are recommended.
 If the patient also has high risks for heart diseases, medication may be recommended as well .
-NHS NICE is now reviewing its UK guideline [CG 127], to take account of the new USA findings.
+NHS NICE is now reviewing its UK guideline [CG 127], to take account of the new USA findings on blood pressure.

 page updated 19 Dec.
 2018. © 2018 social enterprise Diabetes-cutmyrisks.co.uk.™ Ltd.